 Also, another reason for teen backtalk and disrespect is that the teen’s need to live up to their peer group standards.
 For this, help your teen understand peer pressures, how to identify them and how to tackle them.

-We have addressed them in our article 5 Effective ways to deal with Peer Pressure do educate yourself on this and have a talk with your team at an appropriate time.
+We have addressed them in our article peer pressure do educate yourself on this and have a talk with your team at an appropriate time.

 When children go out, they meet other children and begin to compare themselves with others and a lot of demand increases.